favorov/nw-with-reject-algo/README.rst

 -------------------------------------------------------------------------------
 Usage
 -------------------------------------------------------------------------------
-Parameters: seq1, seq2, match, mismatch, gap, threshold. match, mismatch and gap are integer gains to the alignment score. threshold : if we cannot build anything not worse than threshold, we stop trying.
+Parameters: seq1, seq2, mismatch, gap, threshold.
+mismatch and gap are integer gains to the alignment distance. threshold : if we cannot build anything not worse than threshold, we stop trying.